 The first few times the idea of starting marriage counseling enters your mind, you talk yourself out of it.
 You likely told yourself you don’t need it.
 You may have abandoned the idea out of fear you’ll receive blame for everything.
 Or, you didn’t follow through since sitting in a stuffy room talking about relationship issues seemed like another chore.
 One you didn’t want to add to your to-do list.

 We’ve heard all these myths about marriage counseling or couples therapy before.
 In fact, most couples we’ve met have a shared version of these concerns before they contacted a therapist.
-So, today I wanted to break down these common myths about marriage counseling.
+So, today I wanted to break down these common myths about marriage counseling in Colorado Springs, CO.
 I hope you’ll consider contacting a therapist to help better your relationship.

 Myth #1: Marriage Counseling is Only for Couples in Crisis